FIRE Number Calculator

 Portfolio value

-FIRE number (inflation-adj.)
+FIRE target (inflation-adj.)

 Coast FIRE threshold